ShiuLab/PseudogenePipeline/README.md

 # Pseudogene pipeline
-Scripts, programs and wrapper file needed to run the pseduogene pipeline.
+Scripts and wrapper file for runing the Shiu Lab's pseduogene pipeline.

 # Overview
 1. Requirements